SidmoGoesBrrr/SidmoGoesBrrr/README.md

 - 🌱 I’m currently learning **react-native, python**

-- 👨‍💻 All of my projects are available at [this github account](this github account)
+- 👨‍💻 All of my projects are available at [my github account](https://github.com/SidmoGoesBrrr/)

 - 📫 How to reach me **siddhant@zodevelopers.com**